IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Design

-Another area where target-specific code in the LLVM backend differs relates to control flow.
-Many machine code optimizations, such as jump threading, restructure control flow.
-In addition, certain compiler optimizations may select specific jump instructions, but this optimization can only be performed after instruction selection when code size and alignment are known.
-For instance, a common compiler optimization is to first select jump instructions into a ``short'' form with a limited offset range and then only later replace the short form with a ``long'' jump instruction if a larger offset is required.
-Control flow optimization can also affect register lifetimes, exercising target-specific code for spilling and restoring values from the stack.
+\sub{ Another area where target-specific code in the LLVM backend differs relates to control flow. } Generating diverse CFGs is necessary to test LLVM backends.

+Many machine code optimizations\sub{, such as jump threading,} restructure control flow.
+In addition, certain compiler optimizations may select specific jump instructions, but this optimization can only be performed after instruction selection when the code size and alignment are known.
+For instance, a common compiler optimization is to first select jump instructions in a ``short'' form with a limited offset range and then only replace the short form with a ``long'' jump instruction if a larger offset is required. \sub{Control flow optimization can also affect register lifetimes, exercising target-specific code for spilling and restoring values from the stack.}

-\irfuzzer{} implements a structured approach to generating control flow.
+\sub{ \irfuzzer{} implements a structured approach to generate control flow.
 Inserting and removing arbitrary branches in the code can greatly change dominator constraints between basic blocks.
-For example, in \autoref{fig:cfg:b}, mutated from \autoref{fig:cfg:a}, BB2 no longer dominates $BB3$ after mutation.
-If any value in $BB3$ refers $BB2$, the module is invalid after mutation.
-We implement an elegant approach that uses sub-control flow graph, or \sCFG, shown in \autoref{fig:scfg}.
+For example, in \autoref{fig:cfg:b}, mutated from \autoref{fig:cfg:a}, $B2$ no longer dominates $B3$ after mutation.
+If any value in $B3$ refers to values in $B2$, the module is invalid after mutation.
+We implement an elegant approach that uses sub-control flow graph insertion, or \sCFG insertion, as shown in \autoref{fig:cfg:c}.
 Instead of changing edges, we split a block and insert \sCFG inside.